Ellis-Robinson/book-club-app/README.md

 - Within the .gitignore file add:
     - env .py
     - __ pycache __/
-- Within the env .py file, import operating systems, and enviroment variables:
+- Within the env .py file, import operating systems, and environment variables:
     - 'import os'
     - 'os.environ.setdefault("IP".
 "0.0.0.0")'
     - 'os.environ.setdefault("PORT", "5000")'
     - 'os.environ.setdefault("SERCRET_KEY", "YOUR SECRET KEY")' I used [RandomKeyGen](https://randomkeygen.com/) to get my secret key.
     - 'os.environ.setdefault("MONGO_URI", "YOUR MONGO URI")'
         - To get you monmgo URI go to; Cluster > Overview > Connect > Connect your application.
-Choose the version of Python you are using, then you can copy and past the sting thats displayed.
+Choose the version of Python you are using, then you can copy and paste the string that is displayed.
 You will have to update the <database name> and <password>.
     - 'os.environ.setdefault("MONGO_DBNAME", "YOUR DATABASE NAME")

-- Within the app .py file, import opperating systems and flask requirements:
+- Within the app .py file, import operating systems and flask requirements:
     - 'import os'
     - 'from flask import Flask, flash, render_template, redirect, request, session, url_for'
     - 'if os.path.exists("env,py"): import env'